 The Director of Graduate Studies is Dr. Dayna Touron.
-Please contact her at firstname.lastname@example.org with all general questions about our graduate programs.
+Please contact her at firstname.lastname@example.org with general questions about our graduate program.

 Application Deadlines: December 15th for Ph.D. programs; April 20th for terminal M.A. program